Cyoda-platform/java-client-template/src/main/resources/functional_requirements/user_requirement_additional_info.md

-Let's explore the functionality for your 'Purrfect Pets' API app using the Petstore API data.
-Here are some points to consider:
+Thank you for sharing your user stories and the reference for your 'Purrfect Pets' API app!
+Let's dig deeper into the functionalities based on your requirements:

-1. **User Stories**:
+1. **Viewing Pets**:
-   - **As a user**, I want to see a list of pets available for adoption, so I can browse through them easily.
+   - **User Story**: *As a user, I want to view a list of available pets, so I can choose one that I like.*
+     - **Response**: The app should display a visually appealing list of pets, including images and basic details (like name and breed) for each pet.

+2. **Filtering Pets**:
-   - **As a user**, I want to filter pets by criteria such as breed or size, to help narrow down my choices.
+   - **User Story**: *As a user, I want to filter pets by type (like cats, dogs, etc.), so I can find my ideal pet easily.*
-   - **As a user**, I want to view detailed information about a specific pet when I click on it, so I can learn more about its personality and needs.

-2. **Interactions**:
+     - **Response**: The app should provide filter options, allowing users to select pet types.
+Once a type is selected, the list should dynamically update to show only the relevant pets.

+3. **Additional Functionalities**:
+   - Would you like to add any other features, such as:
+     - A search function to find specific breeds?
+     - An option for users to save their favorite pets for later?

+4. **User Engagement**:
-   - How would you like users to interact with the app?
+   - How would you like to enhance user engagement?
 For example:
-     - Should users be able to create profiles to save their favorite pets?
-     - Would you like a feature to allow users to leave reviews or feedback on pets?

-3. **Pet Information**:
-   - What details about each pet do you want to display?
-For instance:
-     - Name, age, breed, a short description, and perhaps a photo?

-4. **Additional Features**:
-   - Are there any other features you want?
-Such as:
-     - A search bar for users to find specific pets?
-     - An option for users to share pet profiles on social media platforms?
+     - Should there be a section for user reviews or success stories from pet adoptions?

-Feel free to add any other functionalities you have in mind!
-If everything is clear and there’s nothing else to discuss, just click 'Approve' to proceed to the next step.
+Feel free to elaborate on any of these points or add more functionalities!
+If everything looks good and there's nothing else to discuss, just click 'Approve' to move to the next step.